Berberine

 4

-Pooled across multiple RCTs in NAFLD patients.
+Pooled across multiple clinical trials in NAFLD patients.

 Berberine significantly reduced ALT, AST, total cholesterol, triglycerides, and improved hepatic steatosis vs placebo or lifestyle intervention alone.
 Heterogeneity in formulations and doses across studies.
 Authors propose berberine as adjunctive therapy for NAFLD pending larger confirmatory trials.